Should You Exercise When You Have the Flu?

 What Is Influenza?

-Influenza is caused by a virus that can cause fevers, stuffy nose, coughs, chills, sore throats and muscle aches, among other things, says Harvard Health Publishing.
+Influenza is caused by a virus that can cause fevers, stuffy nose, coughs, chills, sore throats and muscle aches, among other things, according to Harvard Health Publishing.
 While some of the symptoms resemble those of the common cold, the flu is generally more intense, makes you feel worse and often shows up suddenly.

 If you experience nausea or diarrhea, you probably don't have the flu but have picked up a stomach virus — the "stomach flu" can make you miserable but isn't technically influenza.